1. FC Haßfurt: History

 Upon return to the third tier, the club continued to perform well, earning a third place in its first year.
-After a some mixed results, the team repeated this performance in 1968–69.
+After some mixed results, the team repeated this performance in 1968–69.
 From there, however, the club went downhill, resulting in relegation from the Amateurliga to the Landesliga Bayern-Nord (IV) in 1972.
 After three unimpressive seasons in this league, Haßfurt took out the title in 1975–76 and returned to the third division.

 Settling in its first season, the second, 1977–78, proved to be a highlight in the club's history.
 Winning the division, one point ahead of MTV Ingolstadt, the 1.
 FC Haßfurt was directly promoted to the 2.
 Bundesliga Süd.
 Financial reasons however forced the club to not accept this offer and Ingolstadt found itself promoted instead.
 The club had one more outstanding season after this, in 1979–80, when it finished second in the league to FC Augsburg.
 The season after, it slipped to seventeenth place, and was relegated from what was now the Amateur-Oberliga Bayern.

 The 1.
 FC Haßfurt did not manage to return to its successful past after this, fluctuating between the Landesliga Bayern-Nord and the league below, the Bezirksliga Unterfranken and later the Bezirksoberliga Unterfranken.
 The club found itself relegated from the Landesliga five times in the next two decades, in 1985, 1989, 1993, 1999 and 2005, only to return each time.

 Having returned to the Landesliga in 2007, the club played in this league until 2009, when a 17th-place finish meant another relegation.
 The club continued its descend through the leagues, playing in the tier-eight Bezirksliga in 2011–12, where it suffered another relegation, now to the Kreisliga Schweinfurt.